Salmon Fresh Rolls with Spicy Peanut Sauce

 These Salmon Fresh Rolls start with many of the same ingredients the carryout places use: carrots, cucumbers, mint and rice vermicelli noodles.
-For color and flavor (and because I had some in the fridge), I added red cabbage, as well as a little bit of mango for sweetness.
+For color and flavor (and because I had some in the fridge), I added red cabbage (also great for corned beef egg rolls), as well as a little bit of mango for sweetness.

 And in order to make these fresh rolls a little more hearty, I wanted to add some protein.
 Some Thai restaurants will use chicken, while others will use shrimp, or a combination of the two.
 Those are both great options, but I wanted to see what a fresh roll would be like with salmon.

 Not going to lie: fresh rolls are already kind of a project, between cutting all the veggies and rolling them up (totally worth it to impress your friends, though!).
 I didn’t want to add another step to the process by having to cook salmon, so I turned to The Saucy Fish Co.’s Ready to Eat Salmon with Lime & Cilantro Sauce.

 This package of perfectly steamed salmon is already cooked and ready to eat, and includes a separate packet of lime and cilantro sauce that’s bursting with fresh flavor.
 Heat it up or eat it cold – it’s great for a light dinner with a side of rice and veggies, or to use as part of a recipe like these Salmon Fresh Rolls.

 You can also start with my Lemon Herb Baked Sockeye Salmon recipe.